volatiletech/authboss/README.md

 For most of these there are default implementations implementations from the [defaults package](https://github.com/volatiletech/authboss/defaults) available, but not for all.
-See the package documentation for more information about these interfaces.
+See the package documentation for more information about what's available.

 # Available Modules